Law

 Skills, mentoring and networking

 The learning experience at the School of Law focuses on developing key skills throughout your degree.
-From advocacy to reform-focused argument, each course will enable you to build and develop core skills.
-The School will also provide opportunities for you to engage with the legal profession through our virtual Law Careers Fair on 4th October 2022, as well as through our Law mentoring programme.
+From advocacy to critical legal argument, each course will enable you to build and develop core skills.
+The School will also provide opportunities for you to engage with the legal profession through our Law Careers Fair, as well as through our Law mentoring programme.

 The School continues to support various student-led initiatives.
-These may include virtual courts through the Mooting Society, a pro bono law clinic through Casus Omissus, report-writing through Lawyers Without Borders, compiling an academic journal through the AU Law Review, as well as a variety of learning and networking experiences offered by the AU Law Society, Aberdeen Student Parliament, European Law Students’ Association (ELSA), the Law Reform Society, and a range of societies which focus on specific areas of law.
+These include mock courts run by the Mooting Society, the pro bono law clinic, Casus Omissus, as well as a variety of learning and networking experiences offered by the many different student societies eg AU Law Society, Aberdeen Student Parliament, the Law Reform Society and Lawyers Without Borders.

 Diploma in Professional Legal Practice